laravel/lumen-docs/session.md

 The session driver is controlled by the `SESSION_DRIVER` configuration option in your `.env` file.
 By default, Lumen is configured to use the `memcached` session driver, which will work well for the majority of applications.
 In production applications, you may consider using the `memcached` or `redis` drivers for even faster session performance.

 The session driver defines where session data will be stored for each request.
-Laravel ships with several great drivers out of the box:
+Lumen ships with several great drivers out of the box:

 <div class="content-list" markdown="1">
 - `file` - sessions are stored in `storage/framework/sessions`.